Imburse-Payments/imburse-payments.github.io/pages/getting-started/payment-options.md

 `secretCode` | A secondary credential that is numeric or alphanumeric string.

 ## Payment Options
-The payment options that are selected to return in the response come from processsing through the scheme rules engine.
+The payment options that are selected to return in the response come from processing through the scheme rules engine.
 This is documented in [Payout Schemes - How and when are Rules matched?](/pages/getting-started/payout-schemes/#how-and-when-are-rules-matched).

 The resultant list of Reward objects can then be used in your UI to your customers.